OctaOmega/stringchat/README.md

 Working on the next version, which will include the options:

-.
-The server to respond in string format.
-.
-Client could push files to the server.
+i) The server to respond in string format. ii) Client could push files to the server.

 Binary files are available in \Debug folder.